Learn typography with this handy reference guide.

 Letterpress is the earliest form of typographic printing.
 It involves coating letter cutouts in ink , they are then arranged and pressed against paper.
 It is quite labour intensive, but creates a tactile and elegant appearance that cannot be reproduced digitally.

 A double-story ‘a’ or ‘g’ has two counters, as opposed to their single-storey variants which only have one counter.
 The single-storey format is used mostly in script typefaces, italics and geometric sans-serifs.
-The double-storey format is used mostly in serifs and some san-serifs.
+The double-storey format is used mostly in serif and some san-serif.

 A ligature is a character created by combining two letters, generally to avoid them from clashing.
 Some typefaces feature ligatures that automatically appear when two particular letters are typed next to each other, you will often see this a lot with script fonts.